A ridiculously good XI of Brazilian players in the Premier League

 LB: Renan Lodi

-One of 234 signings that Nottingham Forest have made this summer, Lodi has joined the Premier League side on a season-long loan deal.
+One of 234 signings that Nottingham Forest made in the summer, Lodi will be hoping not to be tainted by the Tricky Trees’ troubles during his season-long loan deal.

 He has spent the last three seasons at Atletico Madrid and was a key player for Diego Simeone’s side during their title-winning 2020-21 campaign.